 I am on a mission to teach real debating techniques and critical thinking skills to students who are learning English as a second language.
 The world of work is becoming more interconnected so there is a real need to be an effective speaker in English.
 Furthermore, it is far more important to express ideas in a logical and dispassionate way.
 I hope to make lessons and produce contemporary articles discussing these themes.

-I sincerely wish our free and premium lesson plans are integrated into classrooms worldwide.
+I sincerely wish my free and premium lesson plans are integrated into classrooms worldwide.
 I want my materials to be used in elementary schools, high schools, colleges, universities, private training providers, specialist summer camps, language camps, for private tuition and many other places.
 I want the world to be more critical in their thinking.
-ESL Debates firmly believes in imparting students with a firm knowledge of grammar, but during our years if teaching we have found that language is much more than just grammar.
+ESL Debates firmly believes in imparting students with a firm knowledge of grammar, but during my years of teaching I have found that language is much more than just grammar.
 I believe that articulately spoken ideas and being able to negotiate differences is a far better skill to develop – ready for a globalised world.

 Many tests today like IELTS, PET, CAE, FCE and others all require students to eloquently speak on a topic or picture for a given time.
 The materials produced is designed to help teachers and students become more familiar with the process of speech and to think imaginatively to express their thoughts as naturally as possible.